bentfryingpan/Jadestone/README.md

 The History Table (Bottom Left)

-This table displays your loaded matches chronologically.
+This table lists your loaded matches in chronological order.

-Click any row to load that match's detailed data into the right-side panels.
+Click any row to load the detailed data for that match into the right-side panels.

 Use the Filter Stack Size buttons at the top right to instantly filter this table (and all your graphs) to show only Solo games, 4-Stack games, or your Saved Favorites.